Property Law

 To speak to our team, based in Bury and Bolton, about how we can help you, call 0800 083 0815 or complete the online enquiry form on the side of this page and we will get back to you.

-What are freeholds/ground rents?
+What are leaseholds, freeholds and ground rents?

 Benefits of purchasing freehold interest